home-assistant/home-assistant.io/source/lovelace/yaml-mode.markdown

       type: string
 dashboards:
   required: false
   description: Additional Lovelace YAML dashboards.
-The key is used for the url and should contain a hyphen (`-`)
+The key is used for the URL and should contain a hyphen (`-`)
   type: map
   keys:
     mode: